shar-cai/shar-cai.github.io/projects.md

 Below are a few projects I’ve worked on.

 ## Capstone: Magnetically Actuated Soft-Continuum Robot (ENT) {#capstone}
-> soft robotics, mechatronics systems,
+> Soft robotics, mechatronics systems,

 ### Why build this?
 Ear, nose, and throat (ENT) surgery often means working inside exceptionally narrow, twisty passages where rigid tools can struggle to maneuver without damaging surrounding tissue.
 Using current ENT surgical tools often requires multiple personnel involvement and repeated tool swapping.
 And in some cases, surgeons must enlarge pathways by removing bone to reach a target or gain vision in an area.
 After speaking with sinus surgeons and researching current techniques, it was clear there was room for a gentler, more dexterous approach that could navigate tight anatomy without adding trauma.